-Source: CE, GL Hearn.
+Source: Base inputs EEFM, CE; KS modelling GL Hearn.
 Historic growth rates are projected for comparison.

-- 9.58 The additional jobs for KS1 for Greater Cambridge at 2040 compared with E1 is 80,400 with a total of 334,000.
-This aggregate figure also exceeds CE's estimate of the CPIER growth model for the two authorities of 309,010 to 2040 (growth rate of 1.7%). - 9.59 The growth rate for KS1 is 2.1% which exceeds historic rates this is due to high long-term average annual growth rates for growing individual sectors leading to disproportionate absolute change.
-This rate or level of growth should not be considered realistic given the population, development and environmental implications. - 9.60 Method KS2 identifies the mid-point of the outcomes between KS1 and E1 for the key sectors whilst KS3 reports a lower quartile.
+- 9.57 The additional jobs for KS1 for Greater Cambridge at 2040 compared with E1 is 80,400 with a total of 334,000.
+This aggregate figure also exceeds CE's estimate of the CPIER growth model for the two authorities of 309,010 to 2040 (growth rate of 1.7%). - 9.58 The growth rate for KS1 is 2.1% which exceeds historic rates this is due to high long-term average annual growth rates for growing individual sectors leading to disproportionate absolute change.
+This rate or level of growth should not be considered realistic given the population, development and environmental implications. - 9.59 Method KS2 identifies the mid-point of the outcomes between KS1 and E1 for the key sectors whilst KS3 reports a lower quartile.